 4. You don’t need a car

-Any town with a railway station gets top marks from me, not only because I love trains but because it makes getting around easy and pleasurable.
+Any town with a railway station gets top marks from me, not only because I love trains but because as a ‘slow traveller’ it makes getting around easy and pleasurable for me.
 There are direct trains from Villefranche sur mer to Cannes (54 min), Antibes (40 min), Juan les Pins (43 min), Menton (30 min), Grasse (1 hour 21 min) and of course Nice (8 min), from where you can get to many other places.
 You can even visit Italy for the day.
 Ventimiglia takes about 50 min by direct train.

 5. Boat trips

 A number of boat trips operate from the port, including one along the coast to Monte Carlo.
 This is a very enjoyable and relaxing way to see more of the beautiful coastline, and to glimpse the famous casino, royal palace and super-yachts moored in the harbour of this wealthy principality.

 One thing to be aware of is that the Mediterranean can be surprisingly rough sometimes, even in summer.
 So if you’re not a good sailor, don’t go on a windy day.
 I don’t suffer from seasickness, luckily, but we went out on a particularly rough day and in hindsight, I would have left it for another day.
 It was a little scary at times.

 Villefranche sur mer is a great base from which to explore the many artistic and literary associations of the Côte D’Azur.
 It’s not hard to see why so many artists have been drawn to this area over the years.
 Cézanne, Monet, Van Gogh, Matisse, Renoir and Picasso all loved the landscapes, colours and luminescence of the Riviera.